-You've probably heard that the Canadian Anti-Spam Law ( CASL) goes into effect July 1, 2014.
-If you're in Canada or send to Canadian residents, you'll likely need to comply with CASL.
-Luckily, there's a three-year transition period, until July 1, 2017, during which you can take steps to ensure your list stays in compliance under the law.
+The Canadian Anti-Spam Law (CASL) went into effect July 1, 2014.
+If you're in Canada or send to Canadian residents, you need to comply with CASL.

 This article is provided as a resource, but does not constitute legal advice.
-Our support team is available to assist you, but none of our agents are attorneys.
 If you have more questions about CASL, we encourage you to contact an attorney in your area who is familiar with this issue.

 There are new consequences for spammers, including fines of $1-10M per violation.
 It's important to note that individuals and companies, including directors, officers and other agents, are responsible and liable for the messages they send.